Bank of Balochistan

 Bank of Balochistan is a proposed financial institution of the Government of Balochistan, Pakistan.
 The bank was first proposed in 2017 by Ashraf Mehmood Wathra, then Governor of State Bank of Pakistan (SBP).

-Establishment
+Overview

 The Bank of Balochistan was conceived to enhance banking facilities within the province and bolster the commercial banking sector's footprint.
 The provincial administration has earmarked Rs1 billion from its coffers for the bank's inception.
 The bank is slated to function as a commercial entity while also serving as a government bank.